kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 The real numbers may also be split another way into two mutually exclusive sets: the _algebraic numbers_ and the _transcendental numbers_.
 Every real number is _either_ an algebraic number or a transcendental number; it cannot be both.

 It bears noting though, that both the algebraic and the transcendental numbers may be complex, i.e, have an imaginary part.
 But in this blog, we have restricted our universe to the real numbers.
+In this blog, we will not consider algebraic or transcendental numbers that embody the imaginary unit.

 ## The Algebraic Numbers

 An algebraic number is the root of a non-zero polynomial with integer or rational coefficients.
 Things have gotten abstract enough thus far for eyes to be glazed.
 So, let us invoke some examples to revive attention.

 The simplest algebraic number is an integer.
 Let us take $5$ as an example.
 If the polynomial $p(x) = x - 5$, its root is when $p(x) = 0$, i.e., when $x - 5 = 0$.
-This implies $x = 5$ and we have shown that $5$ is algebraic by definition.
+This implies $x = 5$ and we have shown that $5$ is algebraic _by definition_.

 Note that we could have used any other polynomial with the same root, such as $q(x) = 2x - 10$.
-All we need do is find _one_ polynomial whose root equals the number and we have shown that the number is algebraic _by definition_.
+All we need do is find _one_ polynomial whose root equals the number and we have shown that the number is algebraic.

 Likewise, the rational number $-(\frac{2}{3})$ is the root of the polynomial $3x + 2$ and is therefore algebraic.